juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 ### 10.6.
 Display Order of Parameters

-In parameterized class and defined type declarations, required parameters must be listed before optional parameters (i.e., parameters with defaults).
+In parameterized class and defined type declarations, required parameters must be listed before optional parameters (that is, parameters with defaults).
+Required parameters are parameters which are not set to anything, including undef.
+For example, parameters that specify passwords have no reasonable default value.

 **Good:**